-If you have access to a variety of plugins made by specialised professionals, you’re well on your way to crafting the exact sound your track needs with the best quality possible.
+If a producer has access to a variety of plugins made by specialised professionals, they’re well on their way to crafting the exact sound their track needs with the best quality possible.

-This article will provide you with everything you need to know about the best synth plugins and give recommendations to help you make the right choice for you.
+This article will provide you with everything you need to know about the best synth plugins available right now.

 In a hurry?